CSCfi/csc-user-guide/docs/data/sensitive-data/data_encryption.md

 Passphrase for bob.sec:
 ```

-The tool will visualize the following and the extension of the original file will be changed to.c4gh, underlining that the ecryption was succesful.
+The tool will visualize the following and the extension of the original file will be changed to.c4gh, underlining that the encryption was successful.

 ```
 total 48